Reconciling Secular and Religious Perspectives on Moral Codes

 Two foundations for moral codes - secular and spiritual

 Any study of moral philosophy quickly confronts the competing views on the authority for morals.
 There are primarily two perspectives.
 One is that the moral codes we should follow derive in some manner from God.
 Different mechanisms may be at work but fundamentally God is necessary for establishing right and wrong.
-The alternative is that people should determine our morality independent of God.
-Here too different mechanisms may be at work, but God is not a necessary part of the process.
+The alternative is that people, not God, should determine our morality.
+Here too people may use different means to determine morality (reason, feelings, traditions), but God is not necessary.

 Science and reason provided an alternative basis for establishing the best rules to live by.
 Reason challenged the role of God in morality.
 But this approach fails to produce a widely accepted basis for moral action that yields consistent results.
 Different reason-based approaches to moral codes can produce different answers.
 Many philosophers tackled this problem and many approaches have been proposed – deontology, utilitarianism, and virtue ethics being the primary schools of moral philosophy.
 But none has gained the dominance God once had.
 Instead, secular, reason, and science based morality seems to be devolving into an individual effort.
 We develop our own moral codes and live by those.
 As individuals we determine how we want to live, which may be very different than our neighbor.

 This secular – spiritual split poses a huge problem for society.
 There are many benefits for a common set of moral codes or values.
 There are problems if it is missing.
 A lack of a commonly held moral codes erodes the trust and stability needed for people to work cooperatively.
 How can you trust your neighbor if you are unsure what moral values they hold and how they will behave?